gatling/gatling/src/sphinx/http/recorder.rst

 Steps:

-* Generate a Certificate Authority certficate
+* Generate a Certificate Authority certificate
 * Generate a server certificate signed by the CA certificate for the proxy.
 The certificate is generated against the site domain name(s) being recorded
 * Import the server certificate and Chain (CA cert) into a java keystore
 * Import the CA certificate into the Device/Client